 - Multi-Angle Dynamic Light Scattering (MADLS®) improves the resolution of DLS and provides angular independent size results.

-- Calibration free measurement of particle concentration.
+- Simple, material independent measurement of per peak particle concentration.

 - Mean size only requires knowledge of the viscosity of the liquid.

 - Simple or no sample preparation, high concentration, turbid samples can be measured directly using NIBS.